-Table 6: Symbolic names and descriptions of features for the solution.
+Table VI.
+Symbolic names and descriptions of features for the solution.

-Feature Name Description solEntire Solution is Entire solAnalytic Solution is Analytic solSingular Solution is singular (infinite) solSingDeriv Solution has singular derivatives solOscillatory Solution is oscillatory solWaveFront Solution has a wave front solBoundLayer Solution has a boundary layer solPeaked Solution is parameterized or peaked solUnknown Solution is unknown solNearSingular Solution is nearly singular solVarSmooth Solution has variable smoothness solSmoEntire Smoothness of the solution is entire solSmoAnalytic Smoothness of the solution is analytic solSmoSingDeriv Smoothness of the solution has singular derivatives solSmoOscillatory Smoothness of the solution is oscillatory solSmoWaveFront Smoothness of the solution has wave front solSmoDiscDeriv Smoothness of the solution has discontinuous derivatives solSmoSingular Smoothness of the solution is singular solSmoBoundLayer Smoothness of the solution has a boundary layer solSmoPeak Smoothness of the solution has a peak solSmoTabled Smoothness of the solution is tabled the problem.
-As each analyzer run is initiated, the values for these two measures are retrieved from the performance database records for the parameterized variations of a specific benchmark problem.
-Thus, $(3 \times 5) \times 7 = 105$ problemmethod instances of elapsed time and error are extracted for each run, and $450 \times 7 = 3150$ problem-method instances are accessed for the complete ranking analysis.
+Feature Name Description solEntire Solution is Entire solAnalytic Solution is Analytic solSingular Solution is singular (infinite) solSingDeriv Solution has singular derivatives solOscillatory Solution is oscillatory solWaveFront Solution has a wave front solBoundLayer Solution has a boundary layer solPeaked Solution is parameterized or peaked solUnknown Solution is unknown solNearSingular Solution is nearly singular solVarSmooth Solution has variable smoothness solSmoEntire Smoothness of the solution is entire solSmoAnalytic Smoothness of the solution is analytic solSmoSingDeriv Smoothness of the solution has singular derivatives solSmoOscillatory Smoothness of the solution is oscillatory solSmoWaveFront Smoothness of the solution has wave front solSmoDiscDeriv Smoothness of the solution has discontinuous derivatives solSmoSingular Smoothness of the solution is singular solSmoBoundLayer Smoothness of the solution has a boundary layer solSmoPeak Smoothness of the solution has a peak solSmoTabled Smoothness of the solution is tabled

-Table 7: Symbolic names and description of features for the domain.
+Table VII.
+Symbolic names and description of features for the domain.

+the viii symbolic names and description of reatures for the doma

 Feature Name Description

-domVariableSquare $(a, b) \times (a + x, b + x)$, where x can vary
+domVariableSquare $(a,b) \times (a+x,b+x)$, where x can vary

-domUnitSquare (0,1) imes (0,1)
+domUnitSquare $(0,1) \times (0,1)$

 domSquare $(a,b) \times (a+c,b+c)$ where c is a constant

 domRectangle (a,b) imes (c,d)

-domVariableRectangle (x,y) imes(z,u)
+domVariableRectangle (x,y) imes (z,u)